marvinpinto/disjoint.ca/content/post/2015-11-26-immutable-infrastructure-deployment.md

 One of the lovely upsides of using Packer in a system like this is that Atlas _also_ handles running Packer builds.
-Which means that it would not be hard to setup and end-to-end Pull Request based deployment solution for rolling out new versions of your services.
+Which means that it would not be hard to setup an end-to-end Pull Request based deployment solution for rolling out new versions of your services.
 It's very exciting!